Opinion | The Time For Postponing Climate Action Is Over

 As we awaken to the consequences of our self-destructive relationship to Earth, we confront a fundamental truth of our past 5,000 years of history: The past civilizations we have celebrated as affirmations of the greatness of human accomplishment centralized power to exploit people and nature to benefit the rulers at the expense of everyone else.
 Each of these civilizations collapsed—and our present one is headed in that direction, too—imposing yet more suffering on massive numbers of people over the course of history.

-Now, for the first time in in the human experience, we are a global species with an interdependent global civilization.
+Now, for the first time in the human experience, we are a global species with an interdependent global civilization.
 But the basic pattern of imperial domination continues.
 The dominant institutions are now corporations rather than governments and the dominant rulers are financiers and corporate CEOs rather than kings and emperors.

 The basic dynamic remains much the same, however, and the consequences are playing out on an unprecedented scale, rendering ever more of Earth’s once-livable places unlivable, and driving millions of people from their homes.
 Current events are only a foretaste of what lies ahead if we continue to hold to our current path.